-For £3.85 a month, 1&1 offers a website builder that includes a free domain name.
+For £1 a month (for 12 Months, £9 a month after), 1&1 offers a website builder that includes a free domain name.
 It also provides free SSL and Wildcard SSL encryption.

 Most web hosts require you to sign up for a full year of service.
 1&1 lets you go month-to-month.
 If you’re not happy, you won’t get stuck for an entire year.